-- 3. Slowly drive the combine up to the header until feeder house saddle (A) is directly under float module top cross member (B). - 4.
+- 3. Slowly drive the combine up to the float module until feeder house saddle (A) is directly under float module top cross member (B). - 4.
 Raise the feeder house slightly to lift the header.
-Ensure that the feeder saddle is properly engaged in the float module's frame. - 5.
+Ensure that the feeder saddle is fully engaged in the float module frame. - 5.
 Shut down the engine, and remove the key from the ignition.

-Figure 3.35: Combine and Float Module
+Figure 3.35: Header on Combine

-- 6. On the left side of the feeder house, lift lever (A) on the float module and push handle (B) on the combine to engage locks (C) on both sides of the feeder house. - 7.
-Push lever (A) down so that the slot in the lever locks the handle. - 8.
-If lock (C) does not fully engage the pin on the float module, loosen bolts (D) and adjust the lock.
+- 6. On the left side of the feeder house, lift lever (A) on the float module, and push handle (B) on the combine to engage locks (C) on both sides of the feeder house. - 7.
+Push down on lever (A) so the slot in the lever engages the handle and locks it in place. - 8.
+If the lock does not fully engage pin (D) on the float module when lever (A) and handle (B) are engaged, loosen bolts (E) and adjust lock (C).
 Retighten the bolts.

-Figure 3.36: Combine and Float Module
+Figure 3.36: Feeder House Locks